 'A nose he had that gan show,

 What liquor he loved I trow;

-For he had before long "seven yeare, Been of the towne the ale-conner."
+For he had before long "seven yeare,

+Been of the towne the ale-conner."

-1 The following entry appears in the Issues of Exchequer :--^{} 201, paid to John le Discher, of London, for him and his companions to provide plates, dishes, and saltsellers for the coronation.['] (I Ed.
+1 The following entry appears in the Issues of Exchequer:-'201. paid to John le Discher, of London, for him and his companions to provide plates, dishes, and saltsellers for the coronation.'
+(I Ed.
 II.)
-2 As an illustration of the use to which the art of working in

-2 As an illustration of the use to which the art of working in pewter was put, we may instance one of the 'Richmondshire Wills' in which the following articles of this mixture are bequeathed : 'iij basyns, ij uers, one doson plait trenchers, one brode charger, iiij potigers, xx^{ite} platters, x dishes, and vj sausers.'
-(Surteer Soc.) man as 'Richard le Horner' or 'John le Horner,' but it may not equally have struck him how all-important would be his trade at such a period as this.
+2 As an illustration of the use to which the art of working in pewter was put, we may instance one of the 'Richmondshire Wills' in which the following articles of this mixture are bequeathed: 'iij basyns, ij uers, one doson plait trenchers, one brode charger, iiij potigers, xx^{tto} platters, x dishes, and vj sausers.'
+(Surves Soc.)

+man as 'Richard le Horner' or 'John le Horner,' but it may not equally have struck him how all-important would be his trade at such a period as this.
 That his chief manufacture was that of the musical horn I cannot doubt, so used as it was officially or ordinarily, at fair and festival, at dance and revelry, in time of peace and in time of war.
 The 'Promptorium Parvulorum' describes it as 'hornare, or horne-maker.'
 Still this would not be all-far from it.
 Windows were commonly made of this material, frames were constructed of it, the child's horn-book being but a memory of this; lanterns were formed of it, cups of all sizes were fashioned from it, chessmen were manufactured out of it.
 In the 'Franklin's Tale' descriptive of Winter it is said-